 We are also partly privately funded by Ayton Global Research, which shares some of its Directors with Five Trees Bowlish.
 My family and I have grown a cosmetic research company from scratch, which now spans the globe.
 Ayton Global Research began in 1995 and is the main sponsor of Five Trees National Wild Cosmetics Garden and Education Centre.

-Five Trees Bowlish is a unique wild cosmetics garden which combines heritage with organic and permaculture principles to make the first English national collection of wild plants commonly used in cosmetics.
+Five Trees Bowlish contains a unique wild cosmetics garden which combines a rich heritage with organic and permaculture principles to make the first English national collection of wild plants commonly used in cosmetics and culinary dishes.

 Five Trees Bowlish

 From Dream to Reality

 Our interest is in studying the natural conditions which shape and influence the process of growing plants for the cosmetics industry.
 My long-term goal is to provide an organic site in which a range of cosmetic plants will grow and be studied by researchers and academics.
 We will seed, plant, catalogue and study a range of heritage flora in conjunction with many cosmetic brands, societies, universities and research institutes as possible.
 Read more about these projects below.

 A specialist part of our site is concerned with Aquaponics.
 This has its own dedicated team, headed up by Millie Ayton, who has studied the subject in Australia and brought the best of it back to Somerset.
 You can learn more here at Eco Food Creations.